Intelligent-Mobile-Systems-Group-2/logbooks/William Sjökvist/README.md

 - Set up a base development environment for the backend and pushed it to the repo.

+### Mars 30

+- Added a style guide to the project, the team agreed to use Google's.

 ### April 19

 - Added Google Vision API calls and an image recognition route which returns the name of the object within the image.
+- Added a .env file which contains all our API keys.
+This is .gitignored in the project so as to not expose the API keys, and was instead passed around in our private Discord.

 ### April 28

 - Added GET requests for /object-collision and /boundary-collision.
 So it is possible to fetch collisions.
-It is also possible to fetch by the date
+It is also possible to fetch by the date.
+- Set up unit testing for boundary collion

 ### May 2

 - The object identification route now crops the image by the most dominant object, so that background objects ( which it can be more certain of, like a sun for example ) won't be returned as the collided object.
+- Set up unit testing for image recognition and object-collision route.

 ### May 3